Click and take advantage of this new clockhours sale!

 Let them know

 The property information disclosure form may be amended to add 4 specific issues relating to accessibility including stairway lifts, wheelchair lifts, elevators, and inclines.
-The bill is working its way through the system in Olympia.

 If I had a Hammer

 Since 2007 it has been law that a homeowner is required to register as a contractor if that person fixes up a house without occupying or using the structure for a year after the date of construction.
 This law also included a homeowner fixing up a house in excess of $500.
-But, HB 1749 (click to link) is getting all Yea’s in Olympia will change definitions so that a homeowner who improves and offers to sell property without occupying it for more than a year is not required to register as a contractor if the owner contracts with a general contractor.
+But, HB 1749 (click to link) is got all Yea’s in Olympia will change definitions so that a homeowner who improves and offers to sell property without occupying it for more than a year is not required to register as a contractor if the owner contracts with a general contractor.
 Its hard to believe but there is a story that n L&I official followed a homeowner out of Home Depot to levy a fine?
 So a person flipping a house doesn’t need a contractors license if he/she hires a contractor.

 Right to the Core